Pyrus Suite Of Oil And Gas Tools

 Features

-There are only a few features implemented in the current version of the Pyrus Suite.
-It is anticipated that the number of tools will grow quickly as several of these have already been developed, but lack the necessary graphical user interface to be incorporated into a proper application.
+During the initial development and roll-out of Pyrus there are only a few features implemented out of the backlog of code I’ve written (and started but not finished) over the decades.
+It is anticipated that the number of tools will grow quickly as several of these have already been developed, but just lack the necessary graphical user interface to be incorporated into a proper application.
 Help on features included in the current release can be accessed through the built-in help tool which is accessed using the F1 key.
-Parts of this are still being written, in particular how the equation of state tool works.
-An initial draft for the Eclipse language editor help pages has been completed.
+The manual is a continual work-in-progress, and it is expected this will lag behind the features incorporated into Pyrus and the description of those features on this blog site.

 Implemented Tools

-• Eclipse Language Editor: An integrated development environment for Eclipse language reservoir simulation decks.
+- Eclipse Language Editor: An integrated development environment for Eclipse language reservoir simulation decks.
 A number of standard code editing features have already been implemented, including syntax highlighting, code folding, code completion, code formatting, error highlighting and an in-built Eclipse language manual.
 Various keyboard shortcuts for text manipulation are also available.
-Work is underway on improvements to the error highlighting, code templating and integration with other aspects of the Pyrus suite e.g., automatic generation of PVT and VFP tables based on other Pyrus objects.
+Work is underway on improvements to the error highlighting, code templating and integration with other aspects of the Pyrus suite.

 Upcoming Tools